advaithm582/algorithms/README.md

  - The `^` denotes that the file is a Unit Test, instead of a demo.
  - The `-` denotes that the file is an executable program.

+> **Note:** The C++ Solutions are just ports of the Python solutions and thus may not be the most efficient way to implement the algorithm in that programming language.

 Name of Algorithm | Language | Link to file | Link to demo | Description
 ------------------|----------|--------------|--------------|-------------
 Binary Search | Python | [File](python/searching/binarysearch.py) | [File](python/searching/binarysearch_demo.py)* | An algorithm to search for an element in a sorted list